-The early bird catches the worm is an old proverb meaning something along the lines of being the first to rise does has it’s advantages.
+The early bird catches the worm is an old proverb meaning something along the lines of being the first to rise does have its advantages.
 That holds true here as there are some things on the island like Bacon Egg Johnny cakes from Ruby’s that you have to get there early for or you will not get one.

 Here are 3 reviews on our Belize farm fresh milk.

-- The Milk was too thick for Paul reminded him of bad childhood experiences drinking beef cow milk, he became Lala light boxed milk boy since moving to Belize.
+- The Milk was too thick for my ex, reminded him of bad childhood experiences drinking beef cow milk, he became Lala light boxed milk boy since moving to Belize.

 - Cowboy Doug drank it right out of the jug and said it reminded him of Montana farm days.

-- Barb “Loved it!
+- Barb had this to say, “Loved it!
 Reminds me of the fresh dairies that we used to get fresh milk from in Germany!
 Creamy, rich and delicious!
 I made soups with it, pudding and more!
 I’m in love!
-Will go back tomorrow am!”
+Will go back next week!”